 After the null hypotheses test, we conclude that the four different health insurance status has a significant influence on the length of stay in hospital.
 But we may wonder does the four insurance statuses are all significant differences between each other. we can use one of the most popular post-hoc test--- Turkey's test to investigate it.
 The purpose of Tukey’s test is to figure out which groups in your sample differ.
 It uses the "Honest Significant Difference", a number that represents the distance between groups, to compare every mean with every other mean.

-According to the table 1, we know the three groups: Blue Cross/Blue Shield and Medicaid, Blue Cross/Blue Shield and Private Health Insurance, Medicaid and Private Health Insurance have no statistical difference in length of stay in hospital.
+According to table 1, we know the three groups: Blue Cross/Blue Shield and Medicaid, Blue Cross/Blue Shield and Private Health Insurance, Medicaid and Private Health Insurance have no statistical difference in length of stay in hospital.
 The other three groups: Blue Cross/Blue Shield, Medicaid and Medicare, Medicare and Private Health Insurance have a statistical difference in length of stay in hospital.

 3. Multi-factor line regression.